 Over the last fifty years molecular biology brought new approaches to taxonomy.
 It allows organisms to be compared on the basis of similarities in the sequences of amino acids in proteins or sequences of nucleotide bases in nucleic acids (DNA, RNA).
 These are more than just new features to be compared; they are features that one can argue do reflect evolutionary lineage.
 Through time, changes accumulate so that the longer the time since two lines diverge the more differences that accumulate in the sequence of amino acids in proteins or nucleotide bases in nucleic acids.
-One might argue that this is how classification has always been done, that the assumption has always been that groups ‘accumulate’ more and more differences through evolutionary time and that you separate groups as they diverge in characteristics.
-Although this is true in a very general sense, it does not strictly apply—classification has always involved ‘character weighting’, i.e., observers have always felt that some characteristics, ones that are less easily modified by natural selection should have more ‘weight’ in a classification than others, characteristics, e.g., flower color, that are readily shaped by evolution and thus might occur independently in two lines that are not phylogenetically related.
+One might argue that this is how classification has always been done, that the assumption has always been that groups ‘accumulate’ more and more differences through evolutionary time, forming separate groups with divergent characteristics.
+Although this is true in a very general sense, classification has always involved ‘character weighting’, i.e., observers have always felt that some characteristics, ones that are less easily modified by natural selection should have more ‘weight’ in a classification than others, characteristics, e.g., flower color, that are readily shaped by evolution and thus might occur independently in two lines that are not phylogenetically related.
 The formation of groups is based not just on the accumulation of differences but rather the acquisition of key differences, the differences that reflect phylogeny.
-Molecular biology provides a tremendous increase in characteristics that can be compared.
-And, significantly, it provides characteristics that are unlikely to be selected for by natural selection.
+Molecular biology not only provides a tremendous increase in characteristics that can be compared.
+It additionally provides characteristics that are unlikely to be selected for by natural selection.
 This is significant because if two organisms share a feature this can be explained two ways: (1) it may reflect a common ancestry (‘fundamental’ similarity), or (2) it may reflect a common selective force (‘superficial’ similarity).
 However, if two organisms share a feature that is unlikely to be selected for then the only explanation involves a common ancestry.
-Assuming that one wants a classification based on ancestry, then using molecular data provides a way to trace ancestry.
+Assuming that one wants a classification based on ancestry, then using molecular data provides multiple ways to trace ancestry.

-For most of this course we will speak of groups that are generally considered ‘real’, that is, a group of organisms that are set off, in terms of phylogeny and in terms of characteristics, from other living things.
-Because our focus is on organisms and their diversity and we will be less concerned with the exact placement of the group in a taxonomic scheme or the exact phylogenetic relationship between this group and other groups.
-This information is covered in the ‘fact sheets’ for specific groups in the Organisms section of the book, but note that the text as a whole is NOT organized along phylogeny/taxonomy lines.
-In fact, I will refer to a number of ‘artificial’ (i.e., non-phylogenetic) groups, these are listed below and serve as examples of groupings that are known to be artificial yet are useful for reasons of history, ecology or convenience.
+For most of this book we will speak of groups that are generally considered ‘real’, that is, a group of organisms that are set off, in terms of phylogeny and in terms of characteristics, from other living things.
+A non-phylogenetic classification of the groups covered in this book is here (Table 1).
+Because our focus is on organisms and their diversity, we will be less concerned with the exact placement of the group in a taxonomic scheme or the exact phylogenetic relationship between one group and others.
+Some of this information is covered in the phylogeny sections of the ‘fact sheets’ for specific groups found in the Organisms section of the book.
+But note that the text as a whole is NOT organized along phylogeny/taxonomy lines.
+In fact, I will refer to a number of ‘artificial’ (i.e., non-phylogenetic) groups.
+These are listed below and serve as examples of groupings that are known to be artificial yet are useful for reasons of history, ecology or convenience.